sparkfun/SparkFun_XRP_Controller/docs/hardware_overview.md

-In this document, we'll take a close look at the heart of the XRP Robotics Platform Kit, the XRP Controller.
-This document outlines all of the parts on this board you'll interact with while building and using the XRP Robotics Platform Kit.
+In this document, we'll take a close look at the heart of the Experimental Robotics Platform (XRP) Kit, the XRP Controller.
+This document outlines all of the parts on this board you'll interact with while building and using the XRP Kit.

 ## Controller Board Overview